A singleton class is a class that has only one object instance created during the lifetime of the program.

 Here are the design patterns of a singleton class in Java:

-• The class must provide a global access point to get the instance of the class.
-This is usually done with a public static method that returns an instance of the class
+- The class must provide a global access point to get the instance of the class.
+This is usually done with a

-• The class must have only one private constructor.
-A private constructor can only be accessed by the class, so this ensures that the class controls the instance creation
+constructor can only be accessed by the class, so this ensures that the class controls the instance creation - The class must have a

-• The class must have a private static attribute that stores the class instance
+attribute that stores the class instance

-The code below shows an example of a singleton class named Single:
+The code below shows an example of a singleton class named Single

 class Single {